-A sequence is semetimes disclosed in a non-preferred manner by "enumeration of its residues" using conventional abbreviations or full names (as opposed to conventional symbols) as set forth in Tables A and B bolow, conventional symbols or abbreviations used in a nonconventional manner, nonconventional symbols or abbreviations, chemical formulas/structures, or shorthand formulas.
-Care should be taken to disclose sequences in the preferred manner using conventional symbols; how ever, where sequences are otherwise disclosed in a non-preferred manner, consultation of the explanation of the sequence in the disclosure it may be necessary to determine the meaning of the non-preferred symbol or abbreviation consult the disclosure for an explanation to determine the meaning of the nonconventional representation.
+A sequence is sometimes disclosed in a non-preferred manner by "enumeration of its residues" using conventional abbreviations or full names (as opposed to conventional symbols) as set forth in Tables A and B below, conventional symbols or abbreviations used in a nonconventional manner, nonconventional symbols or abbreviations, chemical formulas/structures, or shorthand formulas.
+Care should be taken to disclose sequences in the preferred manner; however, where sequences are disclosed in a non-preferred manner, consultation of the explanation of the sequence in the disclosure may be necessary to determine the meaning of the non-preferred symbol or abbreviation.

 Where a conventional symbol or abbreviation is used, the explanation of the sequence in the disclosure must still be consulted to confirm that the symbol is used in a conventional manner.
-Otherwise, if the symbol is used in a nonconventional manner, thise explanation is necessary to determine whether ST.26 paragraph 7 requires inclusion of the sequence in the sequence listing or whether paragraph 8 prohibits inclusion.
+Otherwise, if the symbol is used in a nonconventional manner, the explanation is necessary to determine whether ST.26 paragraph 7 requires inclusion in the sequence listing or whether paragraph 8 prohibits inclusion.

-Where a nonconventional symbol or abbreviation is disclosed as equivalent to a conventional symbol or abbreviation (e.g., "Z4" means "A"), or to a specific sequence of conventional symbols (e.g., "Z4" means "agga"), then the sequence is interpreted as though it were disclosed using the equivalent conventional symbols (s) or abbreviation(s), to determine whether ST.26 paragraph 7 requires inclusion in the sequence listing or whether paragraph 8 prohibits inclusion.
+Where a nonconventional symbol or abbreviation is disclosed as equivalent to a conventional symbol or abbreviation (e.g., "Z1" means "A"), or to a specific sequence of conventional symbols (e.g., "Z1" means "agga"), then the sequence is interpreted as though it were disclosed using the equivalent conventional symbol(s) or abbreviation(s), to determine whether ST.26 paragraph 7 requires inclusion in the sequence listing or whether paragraph 8 prohibits inclusion.
 Where a nonconventional nucleotide symbol is used as an ambiguity symbol (e.g., X1 = inosine or pseudouridine), but is not equivalent to one of the conventional ambiguity symbols in Section 1, Table 1 (i.e., "m", "r", "w", "s", "y", "k", "v", "h", "d", "b", or "n"), then the residue is interpreted as an "n" residue to determine whether ST.26 Paragraph 7 requires inclusion of the sequence in the sequence listing or whether ST.26 Paragraph 8 prohibits inclusion.
-Similarly, where a nonconventional amine-acid symbol is used as an ambiguity symbol (e.g., "Z4" means "A", "G", "S" or "T"), but is not equivalent to one of the conventional ambiguity symbols in Section 3, Table 3 (i.e., B, Z, J, or X), then the residue is interpreted as an "X" residue to determine whether ST.26 paragraph 7 requires inclusion of the sequence in the sequence listing or whether ST.26 paragraph 7 requires inclusion of the sequence in the sequence listing or whether ST.26 paragraph 7 requires inclusion of the sequence in the sequence listing or whether ST.26 paragraph 8 prohibits inclusion.
+Similarly, where a nonconventional amino acid symbol is used as an ambiguity symbol (e.g., "Z1" means "A", "G", "S" or "T"), but is not equivalent to one of the conventional ambiguity symbols in Section 3, Table 3 (i.e., B, Z, J, or X), then the residue is interpreted as an "X" residue to determine whether ST.26 paragraph 7 requires inclusion of the sequence in the sequence listing or whether ST.26 paragraph 8 prohibits inclusion.